 Step 1: Understanding the Terms of a HELOC

-If you’re new to the idea of HELOCs and using a HELOC on a vacation home, let’s break it down.
+If you’re new to the idea of HELOCs and using a HELOC to buy a vacation home, let’s break it down.
 A home equity line of credit (HELOC) “taps into your home equity value and functions on similar principles as a credit card does,” but with a lower interest rate.
 It isn’t a home equity loan alternative because the lender doesn’t give a lump sum but instead uses the equity for a line of credit.
 The only similarity is that a home equity loan and HELOC use the home as collateral.

 How does it work?